fieldtrip/website/faq/matlab_does_not_see_the_functions_in_the_private_directory.md

 ## Matlab does not see the functions in the "private" directory

 The functions in the fieldtrip/private directory are only available for functions that are located in fieldtrip.
-You cannot call them from the command line, and you cannot call them from functions (or scripts) that are located outside the fieldtrip directory.
+You cannot call them from the command line, and you cannot call them from functions (or scripts) that are located outside the FieldTrip directory.

 See http://www.mathworks.nl/help/techdoc/matlab_prog/f4-70335.html for more general information.